Shell USA: Relationship with Shell plc

-Until the mid-1980s Shell's business in the United States was substantially independent.
+Until the mid-1980s, Shell's business in the United States was substantially independent.
 Limited direct involvement from the main office in The Hague, Netherlands, and having its stock "Shell Oil" traded on the New York Stock Exchange were factors.
 However, in 1984, Royal Dutch Shell made a bid to purchase those shares of Shell Oil Company it did not own (around 30%) and despite some opposition from some minority shareholders which led to a court case, Shell completed the buyout for a sum of $5.7 billion.

 Despite the acquisition, however, Shell Oil remained a fairly independent business.
-This was due in part to complex legal reasons as Royal Dutch Shell feared that there could be onerous liability problems if a closer control of Shell Oil's affairs was exercised by the "parent company".
+This was due in part to complex legal reasons, as Royal Dutch Shell feared that there could be onerous liability problems if closer control of Shell Oil's affairs was exercised by the "parent company".
 One consequence of this independence was that the Shell logo used in the U.S. was slightly different from that used in the rest of the world.
-In the 1980s Shell Oil's independence began to gradually erode as the "parent company" took a more hands-on approach in running the business.
+In the 1980s, Shell Oil's independence began to gradually erode as the "parent company" took a more hands-on approach to running the business.
 The logo used in the United States is the same as that used elsewhere since June 1, 1998.

 In January 2018, Royal Dutch Shell acquired a 44% interest in solar energy company Silicon Ranch, run by CEO Matt Kisber.
-The takeover was part of the global New Energies project, with the aim of bringing solar renewable options to US customers.
+The takeover was part of the global New Energies project, with the aim of bringing solar renewable options to U.S. customers.
 The company paid up to an estimated $217 million to take over from former minority shareholders Partners Group.

 In October 2018, the company installed a 285-foot-high quench tower at the Shell Chemical Appalachia L.L.C.
 Pittsburgh plant, which transfers heat absorbed by the water circulation process to use across other areas of the site.